Sixteen years ago, fresh off the plane from the UK, I first set foot in Taranaki, New Zealand.

 Take a quick look at what car hire in New Zealand will cost you.

-Finally, I’ll let you into a secret…
+Finally, I’ll let you in on a secret…

 Taranaki has two local nicknames.
 The Naki and Taradise.